shftan/surfin/README.md

 # surfin
 Statistical Inference for Random Forests

-This R package computes standard error estimates for random forest predictions using a fast implementation of random forests in C++.
+This R package computes uncertainty for random forest predictions using a fast implementation of random forests in C++.
 Two variance estimates are provided: U-statistic based (Mentch & Hooker, 2016) and infinitesimal jackknife (Wager, Hastie, Efron, 2014).

 References: